guardian/guardian-briefing/README.md

 ## Snapshotter Function:

 This function runs every 5 minutes using Google Cloud Scheduler.
 It calls the [structured-news-api](https://github.com/guardian/structured-news-api) and uploads the JSON response to a Google Cloud Storage Bucket.
 This is so the Guardian Briefing Function can use this cached version of the SNAPI (structured news API) response.
-It also uploads a timestamped copy to a snapshot bucket so that there is a record of previous briefings.

 This is good because: